Remote OpenClaw Blog

 openclaw gateway --tailscale funnel --auth password

-If your setup involves running the OpenClaw gateway on one machine but driving a browser on a different machine (for automation tasks), there's a specific pattern for this:
+OpenClaw supports a specific pattern for running the gateway on one machine while driving a browser on a different machine for automation tasks. on one machine but driving a browser on a different machine (for automation tasks), there's a specific pattern for this:

 Run a node host on the browser machine and keep both machines on the same Tailnet.
 The Gateway proxies browser actions to the node.
 No separate control server or Serve URL needed.